0xdefh/0xdefh.github.io/_posts/2024-07-13-Asset Managment Decision Making.md

 - List of prioritized services
 - Definition of Asset

-## Identify the assets
+## 3. Identify the assets

 After you have all the necessary document, you have define the process and the definition of the asset that you want trying to manage.
 Now you need to break down the services in to assets

-Assets that support the service, such as people, technologies, informations, and facilities.
+Assets that support the services are **people, technologies, informations, and facilities**.

 > Every services has the assets that support it mission, assets that support critical services are extremely important.
 {: .prompt-info }